 Load Profiling of ESI IDs Under Direct Load Control

+This section is reserved for future implementation of Direct Load Control

+[PIP 106: Current design does not provide for DLC settlement functions.
+When DLC Profiles are implemented, insert all of section 18.7.2 in this reserved section.]

 18.7.2.1 Overview

 Direct Load Control (DLC) programs require the installation of control devices on selected end-use equipment for the purposes of reducing energy consumption during Competitive Retailer selected time intervals.
 It is recognized that these programs may result in altered load shapes that could no longer be represented by the Load Profile models that will be used for non-controlled loads.